DaemonEngine/crunch/README.md

                     float *pActual_bitrate = NULL);
 ```

-You can also transcode/uncompress .DDS/.CRN files to raw 32bpp images
+You can also transcode/uncompress DDS/CRN files to raw 32bpp images
 using `crn_decompress_crn_to_dds()` and `crn_decompress_dds_to_images()`.

 Internally, crnlib just uses inc/crn_decomp.h to transcode textures to
 DXTn.
-If you only need to transcode .CRN format files to raw DXTn bits
+If you only need to transcode CRN format files to raw DXTn bits
 at runtime (and not compress), you don't actually need to compile or
 link against crnlib at all.
 Just include inc/crn_decomp.h, which
 contains a completely self-contained CRN transcoder in the "crnd"